robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 <img class="shadow-border" src="FRApps/assets/images/md-images/BasicFixedFooterImage8.jpg">

-#### 3. Basic Blocks w/ Fixed Header Web Page       <!-- .(20615.01.1 RAM This seems a little out of place -->
+#### 3. Fixed Footer Web Page       <!-- .(20615.01.1 RAM This seems a little out of place -->
 <br>

-<span style="font-size: 25px"><b>Congratulations!</b></span> You have just added to your Basic Blocks code which builds a full web page with a secured footer along with links.
+<span style="font-size: 25px"><b>CONGRATULATIONS!</b></span> You have just added to your Basic Blocks code which builds a full web page with a secured footer along with links.
 In the next section, we will add/modify code that will add an image and text overlay in <font color='green'>section1</font>.
 <br>
 Please check your Chrome browser to see your web page thus far: